 This example demonstrates how to estimate the charge level of a lithium-ion battery using an Arduino UNO.
-The code calculates the battery charge level based on the voltage reading and estimates the remaining discharge time based on a given battery capacity in Watt-hours (Wh) and a discharge load.
+The program calculates:

 /*